There are basically two ways to acquire an oven.

 They sometimes auction off the oven cores built by their classes.

-You might be able to get a partially built oven from North House Folk School but you will have to pay to have it delivered to wherever you want it to go, plus build a base for it and then the oven insulation and exterior.
+You might be able to get a partially built oven from North House Folk School, but you will have to pay to have it delivered to wherever you want it to go, plus build a base for it and then the oven insulation and exterior.

 You should also note that sometimes people have hired individual masons to execute the plans for ovens acquired through the internet.
 I don’t have the names of those masons.
 (But if you do, you could let me know, and I’ll share.)

 I have built stacked-brick ovens as part of my classes and my own experiments.
 If you think that this kind of oven will meet your needs, and you can’t wait to take one of my classes, I can build it for you.

 Note that these ovens are temporary, in the sense that they are not made with mortared brick.
 I consider this to be an advantage because you can easily move them if they are in the wrong place, and you can make them bigger or smaller if they are the wrong size.
+(Also, since they are temporary, they don’t require building permits.)

 These ovens are faster to build than mortared brick ovens and even cob ovens.
 They are also cheaper than more traditional brick ovens by a significant amount.